Phase-Specific Augmented Reality Guidance for Microscopic Cataract Surgery Using Long-Short Spatiotemporal Aggregation

+In ophthalmic surgeries, certain studies have explored alternative methods that process online microscope video to design intraoperative guidance systems.
+For example, \cite{roodaki2015introducing} detected the position and rotation of the surgical instrument tip from the surgical video.
+These data were then employed to guide real-time Optical Coherence Tomography (OCT) scans.
+The OCT information was subsequently visualized in the microscopic eyepiece to provide ophthalmologists with depth perception during the procedure.
+Similarly, \cite{pan2020real} introduced an AR guidance system designed specifically for deep anterior lamellar keratoplasty.
+Their approach included a deep learning-based method for semantic segmentation and occlusion reconstruction to track the corneal contour.
+Nevertheless, the AR guidance information in these systems remains somewhat limited in scope and cannot be readily applied to cataract surgery.
+This is because cataract surgeries involve a complex sequence of surgical steps, each of which necessitates distinct intraoperative guidance information.

-In ophthalmic surgery, a few works processed the online microscope video to design intraoperative guidance system.
-Nespolo \textit{et al.} [8] designed a multi-task convolutional neural network (CNN) to locate the pupil and classify the surgical phase, but the recognized surgical phases are not utilized for intraoperative guidance.
-Zhai \textit{et al.} [5] developed an intraoperative IOL placement guidance system for cataract surgery by detecting the eye center and tracking the rotation.
-However, guidance information, such as the corneal meridian line and limbus contour, is visualized throughout the entire procedure, leading to a visual redundancy problem.
-Nespolo \textit{et al}.
-[19] employed a deep neural network to segment surgical instruments and tissue boundaries in real-time for an image-guided ophthalmic surgery system.
-Nonetheless, the presence of overlapping visual information unrelated to phase differentiation can sometimes obstruct the surgeon's field of vision.
+There is a limited body of work dedicated to AR guidance specifically tailored for cataract surgery.
+For example, \cite{RN647} designed a multi-task convolutional neural network (CNN) capable of locating the pupil and classifying the surgical phase.
+However, the recognized surgical phases were not effectively utilized for intraoperative guidance. \cite{RN648} developed an intraoperative guidance system for cataract surgery, focusing on the placement of IOL.
+This system functioned by detecting the eye's center and tracking its rotation.
+Furthermore, \cite{bian2023variation} presented a transformer-enhanced high-resolution network designed for the online recognition of capsulorhexis margins, addressing a specific aspect of cataract surgery. \cite{RN641} employed a deep neural network to segment surgical instruments and tissue boundaries in real-time, aiming to assist in image-guided ophthalmic surgery.
+However, a common drawback among these methods is that the presence of overlapping visual information unrelated to phase differentiation can occasionally obstruct the surgeon's field of vision.